Seyoum Mengesha: Commander of the Army of Tigray

 From October 1935 to February 1936, as Ras during the Second Italo-Ethiopian War, Le'ul Ras Seyoum Mengesha commanded the Army of Tigray.
 When General Emilio De Bono initially invaded Ethiopia, he was ordered to stay a day's march away from the advancing Italians.
 Le'ul Ras Seyoum and forces under his command played significant roles in the Ethiopian Christmas Offensive, the First Battle of Tembien, and the Second Battle of Tembien.
 For seven long months, Le'ul Ras Seyoum and his army from Tigray were the only force preventing the Italians from invading Ethiopia from Eritrea, and it was not until 1936 when the fighting moved to Maitcho that the emperor sent reinforcements to assist Le'ul Ras Seyoum and his men.
 The subsequent failure of Ethiopian forces to prevent the Italians from invading resulted in the Italian occupation of Ethiopia; Le'ul Ras Seyoum and a small contingent of Ethiopian nobility were taken to Italy as prisoners of war.

 Le'ul Ras Seyoum, his wife Princess Atsede Asfaw and youngest child, son Dejasmatch Mengesha Seyoum were accompanied by close family members during their two-year captivity as prisoners of war.
 Their Italian captors accorded the family decent treatment and it was during this time that Le'ul Ras Seyoum and the Duke of Aosta developed a friendship that would later aid the return of Le'ul Ras Seyoum and his family to Ethiopia upon the appointment of the Duke as Viceroy to Ethiopia.
 Furthermore, his friendship with the Viceroy enabled Le'ul Ras Seyoum to play an influential role in securing the release of 3,000 Ethiopian POWs being held in Italian Somaliland.

 In the period leading to the Italian withdrawal from Ethiopia, when Britain had committed forces to assist Ethiopia to liberate herself from Italian occupation, Le'ul Ras Seyoum led an army of 70,000 from Tigray in the fight to free the northern provinces from Italian forces.
 In 1941, following the complete liberation of Ethiopia from Italian occupation, he returned to the Capital Addis Abeba where he was formally re-appointed 'Teklay Gejee of Tigray' (Governor of Tigray Province), and remained in Addis Abeba until 1941 when he was given leave to return to Tigray until the 'Woyane Rebellion', which resulted in his return to the capital, Addis Abeba, where he resided under a form of 'house arrest'.

-Italian occupation of Ethiopia.
+While many chose to flee into exile, Ras Seyum stayed and submitted to the Italians during the Italian occupation of Ethiopia.
 He spent much of his time under "house arrest" in Addis Ababa.
-Tigray Province.
-Emperor Haile Selassie held Ras Seyum in very deep regard, and depended on him as a senior advisor.
-He was a member of the Crown Council from 1945 until his death.